 The silicon valley stereotype of a founder is someone who is in their early twenties with unbridled energy and no attachments is a myth.
 An MIT study found that the actual average age of a startup founder is 42, and the average age of entrepreneurs who founded high-growth companies is 45.

 There is never a right time to start a company.
 This resonates for Jeff, who started his company three weeks before his son was born.
-Having a child and starting a company have their inherent challenges, but it also helps him focus.
+Having a child and starting a company has their inherent challenges, but it also helps him focus.
 It has forced him to be incredibly efficient with his time and avoid the trap of work being a 24/7 endeavor.
 When he is with his son, his goal is to be 100% present.

 Action: If you have kids or plan on building a family, what are the values that matter to you and your partner?
 Who is the person you want to be for your son?
 Beyond making money, what It is easy to default to the mindset of earning more money.
 Who is the person you want to be for your children?
 What are the values you want to prioritize as a family?